Coroner: Idaho students were stabbed to death in their beds

 Police have said evidence at the scene leads them to believe the students were targeted, though they haven’t given details.
 Investigators say nothing appears to have been stolen from the victims or the home.
 Police also said online reports of the victims being tied and gagged are not accurate.

-Detectives seized the contents of three dumpsters on the same road as the residence for possible evidence, police said.
-They have also been contacted local businesses to determine if a fixed-blade knife was recently purchased.
+Detectives seized the contents of three dumpsters on the same road as the residence for possible evidence.
+Officers also have been contacting local businesses to determine if a fixed-blade knife was recently purchased, police said.

 After initially saying there was no ongoing danger, police reversed themselves Wednesday.
 “We cannot say that there is no threat to the community,” Moscow Police Chief James Fry said.
 “We still believe it’s a targeted attack.
 But the reality is there still is a person out there who committed four very horrible, horrible crimes.”

-Fry has declined to say whether the roommates were able to provide an account of the killings or to specify who called 911.
-There was no sign of forced entry, according to the chief, and a door was found open by the first police officers to arrive.
+Fry declined to say whether the roommates were able to provide an account of the killings or to specify who called 911.
+There was no sign of forced entry and a door was found open by the first officers to arrive, the chief said.

 Detectives are investigating nearly 500 tips and have done 38 interviews with people who may have information about the murders, police said.
 The Idaho State Police, the FBI and the Latah County Sheriff’s Office are assisting with the investigation.